Antihistamines – Hydroxyzine hydrochloride

-People with IC/PBS should normally see an improvement within a short space of time.
+People with IC/PBS should normally see an improvement within a short space of time if hydroxyzine hydrochloride is used as treatment.

 Hydroxyzine hydrochloride is not suitable for everyone so it’s important that the person prescribing this medicine knows your full medical history.